loganmarchione/loganmarchione.com/content/posts/2023/11/index.md

 ## Terraform code

 Not going to lie, this took me a solid week to come up with.
-Mostly because I have multiple static sites, and I wanted them all to be the same (without duplicating Terraform code), so I wrote a Terraform module, which I [published to GitHub](https://github.com/loganmarchione/terraform-aws-static-site).
-You can read the details and code on GitHub, but this module creates the S3 buckets, ACM certificates, Route53 entries, and CloudFront distribution.
+I have multiple static sites and I wanted them to all have the same setup (without duplicating Terraform code), so I wrote a Terraform module, which I [published to GitHub](https://github.com/loganmarchione/terraform-aws-static-site).
+You can read the details and code on GitHub, but this module creates the S3 buckets, ACM certificate, Route53 entries, CloudFront distribution, and more.

 ```
 ################################################################################